medialab/minet/cookbook/twitter_images.md

 Let's decompose the above command to understand what it does:

-* `minet fetch media_urls tweets.csv` means we want minet to read the `tweets.csv` file and that we should fetch, i.e. download, the urls found within the `media_urls` column.
+* `minet fetch media_urls tweets.csv` means we want minet to read the `tweets.csv` file and then fetch, i.e. download, the urls found within the `media_urls` column.
 * The `--separator "|"` part is us telling minet that the url column may contain multiple urls, instead of a single one, and that those will be separated by the `|` character.
 * The `-d images` part means that we want to store the downloaded images in the `images` folder (relative to our current working directory).
 * The `--throttle 0` part indicates minet that we don't want to wait between two requests on the same domain.
-By default, minet tries to wait a little bit between two requests on the same domain not to be too hard on the server and to avoid getting kicked.
+By default, minet tries to wait a little bit between two requests on the same domain not to be too hard on servers and to avoid getting kicked.
 But here, `twitter.com` doesn't really care and can take the load.
 * The `--domain-parallelism 5` part tells minet we can accept making multiple requests on the same domain at once.
-Once again, by default minet tries to avoid making multiple concurrent requests on the same domain but `twitter.com` can take it.
+For the same reasons as with `--throttle`, minet tries by default to avoid making multiple concurrent requests on the same domain but `twitter.com` can take it.
 So here, we will always be downloading at least 5 images at once.
-Feel free to increase or decrease this number based on 1) your bandwith and 2) Twitter's tolerance.
+Feel free to increase or decrease this number based on your bandwith and Twitter's tolerance.

-So now, by the end of the process, you will have downloaded all the images and you will be able to peruse them in the `images` folder.
-In the meantime, and this is what the `> report.csv` file of the command means, minet will write a CSV report containing your original tweet metadata along with some information about the HTTP requests made while downloading the images.
-What's more, you will find a `filename` column in this report so you can trace downloaded images back to your tweets.
+So now, when the command finishes, we will have downloaded all the images and we will be able to peruse them in the `images` folder.
+In the meantime, and this is what the `> report.csv` file of the command means, minet will write a CSV report containing the original tweet metadata along with some information about the HTTP requests made while downloading the images.
+What's more, a `filename` column can be found in this report so we can trace the downloaded images back to the tweets on which they were shared.

 ## Scaling up